Babe (comics): Plot

 In the first issue, Babe, a super-strong woman, appears to Ralph Rowan, with no memory of where she came from, how she ended up on the beach, where her power comes from, or why nothing hurts her.
 In issues #2 and #3, she is snatched up by aliens, and teams up with guest The Blonde Bombshell (former partner of Torch of Liberty).
 After escaping the alien spacecraft in issue #3, Babe and company come back to Earth along with the survivors of a mysterious plane crash, who have some strange connection to Babe.
-Issue #3 also feature the first appearance of John Byrne's creations the Prototykes.
+Issue #3 also features the first appearance of John Byrne's creations the Prototykes.
 Babe's origin is finally revealed in issue #4, which features the Prototykes again, and Babe's final showdown with villain Gideon Longshadow.

 A 2-issue mini-series titled Babe 2 followed in 1995.
 Babe 2 finds Babe battling the Shrewmanoid, and also features a guest appearance by Abe Sapien.